-The 39-year-old, who now works specifically as a speed coach for rugby and football players, believes that working on Torres’ pace would help revive his confidence and improve his form.
+The 39-year-old, who now works specifically as a speed coach for rugby and football players, believes that it wouldn't have to be a lengthy process to restore Torres' pace.

 Campbell told the Telegraph: "Fernando had real pace.
 He has to train in a way that suits him.
 You have to work in the gym on strength.
 Maybe he needs to do that again.